slatedocs/slate/source/includes/methods/_collection_requests.md

-id | long integer | Unique object identifier organization | long integer | The ID of the organization that owns this collection request (This is usually your organization ID) amount | decimal | The collection request amount currency | string | The 3 letter ISO currency code for the collection request phonenumber | string | The phone number that the collection request is intended for, in international format, starting with a + reason | string or null | Internal description or reason for this collection request metadata | hash | Any custom metadata that was added to the collection request when it was created
+id | long integer | Unique object identifier organization | long integer | The ID of the organization that owns this collection request (This is usually your organization ID) amount | decimal | The collection request amount currency | string | The 3 letter ISO currency code for the collection request. **Note:**: BXC is the Beyonic Test Currency code.
+See the "Testing" section for more information.
+Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) phonenumber | string | The phone number that the collection request is intended for, in international format, starting with a + reason | string or null | Internal description or reason for this collection request metadata | hash | Any custom metadata that was added to the collection request when it was created